 Do I need to train?

 You’ll need to train for the run!
 The better prepared you are for the run the steadier your hands will be for the shooting.
-We will send you a training plan to make sure you’re in tip top condition and stand more chance of hitting those targets.
+Once you register, your welcome email will contain details of a training plan to make sure you’re in tip top condition and stand more chance of hitting those targets.

 What should I bring?